 What is it?

-The European Commission supports links between university and business at the European level through a series of initiatives.
-Closer links between business and higher education can:
+The European Commission supports links between higher education and business at the European level through a series of initiatives.
+Closer links between business and academia can:

-Closer cooperation with business helps universities develop curricula that are relevant and meet the needs of students and society.
-This helps give graduates the right skills and mind-sets for the jobs market.
+Closer cooperation with business helps higher education institutions (HEIs) develop relevant curricula and approaches to teaching and learning that meet the needs of both students and society.
+This helps give graduates the right skills and mind-sets for the job market as well as in their personal lives.

 There are many examples of successful cooperation between academia and industry(3.25 Mb) in Europe.
-However, the level of co-operation varies considerably between different countries, universities and academic disciplines.
+However, the level of co-operation varies considerably between different countries, HEIs and disciplines.

 How does the EU support this?